ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 * Description: One or more RFC 3161 time-stamp tokens.
 * Reference: TBD

 The content of the bstr are the bytes of the DER-encoded RFC 3161 TimeStampToken structure.
+This matches the content of the equivalent header attribute defined in {{-TSA}} for Cryptographic Message Syntax (CMS, see {{-CMS}}) envelopes.

 This header parameter allows for a single time-stamp token or multiple time-stamp tokens to be carried in the message.
 If a single time-stamp token is conveyed, it is placed in a CBOR byte string.
 If multiple time-stamp tokens are conveyed, a CBOR array of byte strings is used, with each time-stamp token being in its own byte string.